Full-time MBA Concentrations

 Additional Supplemental Concentrations

 Students may also choose to broaden their educational goals by pursuing an additional supplemental concentration.
-Additional supplemental concentration options beyond the 13 options listed include Law and Ethics, Real Estate, and TI:GER.
+Additional supplemental concentration options include Law and Ethics and Real Estate.

 Managers need an understanding of the legal and ethical environments in which they operate.
 Make more informed business decisions through knowledge of the laws governing contracts, commercial relationships, employment, intellectual property, and business formation.
 Learn to apply ethical frameworks to the decision-making process, employ corporate social responsibility, and manage risks associated with legal and ethical issues